jamesplease/redux-resource/docs/guides/state-structure.md

 Typical usage of resourceful-redux involves using [`combineReducers`](http://redux.js.org/docs/api/combineReducers.html) to separate each type of resource into its own "slice" within your overall state tree.
-Each of these slices will store information about one type of resource, separate from your other types of resources.
+Each of these slices will store information about a single type of resource, separate from your other types of resources.

 In the rest of this guide, we will be talking about the structure of the "state".
 If you're using `combineReducers`, then we will be talking about one individual